mike-kaufman/async-context-definition/Async-Context-Definitions.md

 Node.js uses an event-driven non-blocking I/O model of execution instead of multi-threading.
-This model greatly simplifies reasoning about many aspects of a programs execution but requires the use of _callback_ based code to ensure applications remain responsive.
-Thus, understanding the behavior of an application may require understanding the execution of several blocks of code and how their executions are related via asynchronous callback operations.
+This model greatly simplifies reasoning about many aspects of program execution but requires the use of _callback_ based code to ensure applications remain responsive.
+Thus, understanding the behavior of an application may require understanding the execution of several blocks of code and how their executions are related via asynchronous callback interleavings and dependencies.

 This document provides a specification for asynchronous execution in Node.js and a model for reasoning about the relationships between asynchronous calls